 The main disadvantage is due to the fact that the sender and the recipient must exchange the key.
 The passage is delicate.
 If the key is intercepted, an eavesdropper could be able to access the information and read the content.

-But he could also be able to do worst: modifying the content for example, encrypting it again and sending it to the recipient who doesn’t realize that the content is actually altered.
+But he could also be able to do the worst: modifying the content, encrypting it again and sending it to the recipient who doesn’t realize that the content is actually altered.

 The key: additional considerations

 There is another weak point concerning cryptographic algorithms, and it is due to the possibility of using a weak key.
 A key is a random string used to encrypt information.

 Is it possible to calculate its value starting from the encrypted content?
 That is: knowing algorithm S and encrypted message c, is it possible to identify a “hacking” function H such that H(S, c) = k?

 It depends on the key.
 The robustness of the system is determined by the length of the key and by its actual randomization.
 A sufficiently long and genuinely random key makes it impossible to derive its value from the algorithm and the encrypted text.

 Often, however, the keys are generated by pseudo-random algorithms.
 This means that there is a certain degree of repeatability in the creation of these keys.
 Identifying such repetition patterns helps to force the encryption mechanism.
 Furthermore, a key that is not sufficiently long makes it possible, by means of an adequate calculation power, to force the system and calculate the key itself.

 Now consider a key whose length is at least equal to the content to be encrypted.
 Suppose that the key was generated in a genuinely random way and that once the encrypted message is created, it is hidden or destroyed, and therefore never used again.

 In this case, regaining the plaintext is impossible.
 This hypothesis just illustrated is known as One Time Pad.